 Stations: Sounder South trains operating in both directions serve the following stations: Lakewood, South Tacoma, Tacoma Dome, Puyallup, Sumner, Auburn, Kent, Tukwila, and Seattle.
 King Street Station in Seattle serves as the northern terminal for Sounder South.
-With the exception of King Street Station and Tacoma Dome.
-Sound Transit owns all the station facilities.
-In the future.
-Sounder South will serve new stations in Tillicum and DuPont, Figure 2-1 shows each station location within the corridor.
+With the exception of King Street and Tacoma Dome Stations, Sound Transit owns all the station facilities.
+In the future, Sound Transit plans for Sounder South to serve new stations in Tillicum and DuPont.
+Figure 2-1 shows each station location within the corridor.
 The stations in Seattle and Tacoma are located in urban settings.
 The other stations are located in community downtowns surrounded largely by variable density.
 Except where noted, the stations include the following common features: